Connect with others who understand.

 How Does Joint Pain Affect Those With Endometriosis?

-When already living with endometriosis pain, the addition of joint pain can be unbearable.
-One of our members described her knee pain as so bad that at 38, she is “beginning to walk like an elderly woman.”
+When you’re already living with endometriosis pain, the addition of joint pain can be overwhelming.
+One member described their knee pain as so bad that at 38, they are “beginning to walk like an elderly woman.”
 Another member wrote that their joints are “screaming in pain.”

-Joint pain can impact a person’s ability to move around and even get a good night’s sleep.
-Severe joint pain can also affect the ability to work, go to school, or care for family.
+Joint pain can make it hard to move around and get a good night’s sleep.
+Severe pain can also make it harder to work, go to school, or take part in social activities.

 What Causes Joint Pain in Endometriosis?